stfwi/engineers-decor/readme.md

   explosion resistance than bricks.
 Also available as stairs and wall, also with reverse recipes.

+- *Concrete Wall*: Solid concrete wall (not the vanilla wall design).

 - *Rebar Concrete*: Steel reinforced concrete.
 Expensive, creeper-proof.
   Texture design oriented at the IE concrete, slightly darker, eight (position dependent) random texture variations with rust traces.
 Also creaftable in form